 Following his passion for plastic surgery, he spent the subsequent three years training with some of the preeminent leaders in plastic surgery at Emory University, one of the storied programs in Atlanta.
 Dr. Lo’s broad and extensive training has given him vast experience in all aspects of plastic and reconstructive surgery of the face and body, as well as hand surgery.
 He has a special interest in breast reconstruction after mastectomy, restorative breast and body contouring surgery after massive weight loss, cosmetic breast and body surgery, breast reduction, and surgical and non-surgical rejuvenation of the face, as well as reconstruction of the chest and lower extremities.
 His paramount goal is to provide outstanding patient care and results with the utmost comfort and safety.

-Outside of work, Dr. Lo is married to his longtime girlfriend, who is also in the medical field, and their baby boy, Preston.
+Outside of work, Dr. Lo spends his time with his wife, who is also in the medical field, and their baby boy, Preston.
 He enjoys exploring new cuisines, traveling, spending time with his friends and family, and cheering for his beloved Duke basketball team.